SaurontheMighty/notevil-app-landing-page/_pages/privacy.md

 Ashish Selvaraj reserves the right to make changes to this policy at any time.
 Any changes wil be posted here in a timely manner, please review it frequently to stay up-to-date.
 This policy is valid from April 11, 2022.

 ## Contact Us
-Feel free to reach out at: not.evil.sudoku@gmail.com or tweet at me: @selvarajashish.
+Feel free to reach out at: sudoku@notevil.app or tweet at me: @selvarajashish.